KarthikPrabhu23/CKA-2025/README.md

 Find the `Issuer` and `Extended Key Usage` values on `cka5248-node1` for:

-Kubelet Client Certificate, the one used for outgoing connections to the `kube-apiserver` Kubelet Server Certificate, the one used for incoming connections from the `kube-apiserver`
+- Kubelet Client Certificate, the one used for outgoing connections to the `kube-apiserver`
+- Kubelet Server Certificate, the one used for incoming connections from the `kube-apiserver`

 Write the information into file `/opt/course/3/certificate-info.txt`.

-ℹ️ You can connect to the worker node using ssh cka5248-node1 from cka5248
+ℹ️ You can connect to the worker node using `ssh cka5248-node1` from `cka5248`

-Answer:
+**Answer**:
 First we check the kubelet client certificate:
 ```bash
 ➜ ssh cka5248